History of Noakhali: Mughal period

 A mosque in Chhagalnaiya built by Zamindar Chand Ghazi Bhuiyan in 1701.

 Aman Ullah had the Bajra Shahi Mosque built during the reign of Mughal emperor Muhammad Shah in 1741–42.

 In the late 1580s, King Min Phalaung of Arakan invaded much of present-day Noakhali.
 The Mughal invasions and conquests in Bengal started during the reigns of Emperors Humayun and Akbar.
 Present-day Noakhali was a part of the Sarkar of Sonargaon and divided into three parganas: Bhalwa Jawar (Bhulua), Jogidia (Jugdia) and Dandra.
 The pargana of Bhalwa Jawar encompassed several former parganas such as Amirabad, Tappe Aswadia, Babupur, Chakla Ghoshbag, Gopalpur, Jainagar, Mirzanagar and Ramchandrapur..
 The Battle of Rajmahal in 1576 led to the execution of Daud Khan Karrani, ending the Karrani sultanate.
 Bengal was fully integrated as a Mughal province known as the Bengal Subah by 1612 during the reign of Jahangir.
 Amirabad was established as the fourth Mughal pargana of Bhalwa, situated in the centre.
 The Mughals briefly captured Sarkar Udaipur which is how Chhagalnaiya became a part of greater Noakhali.

-During the reign of Mughal emperor Jahangir, the Subahdar of Bengal Islam Khan I sent a force to takeover Bhalwa, which was ruled by Ananta Manikya, another son of Lakshmana Manikya of the Bishwambhar Sur dynasty.
+During the reign of Mughal emperor Jahangir, the Subahdar of Bengal Islam Khan I sent a force to take over Bhalwa, which was ruled by Ananta Manikya, another son of Lakshmana Manikya of the Bishwambhar Sur dynasty.
 The expedition consisted of the forces of Mirza Nuruddin, Mirza Isfandiyar, Haji Shamsuddin Baghdadi, Khwaja Asl, Adil Beg and Mirza Beg, in addition to 500 members of the Subahdar's cavalry.
 Khan appointed Shaykh Abdul Wahid as the main commander of the entire expedition, which in total was made up 50 elephants, 3000 matchlockers and 4000 cavalry.
 Ananta Manikya set up defences around Bhalwa with the Magh Raja's assistance, before proceeding forward to the Dakatia banks where he built a fort.
 The Mughals reached the fort in a few days, and a battle commenced resulting in a number of deaths on both sides.
 The Bhalwa forces also planned a surprise attack at night.
 Manikya's chief minister, Mirza Yusuf Barlas, surrendered to the Mughal forces and was rewarded by Abdul Wahid as a mansabdar of 500 soldiers and 300 horses.
 After losing Barlas however, Manikya did not surrender and rather retreated to Bhalwa at midnight to strengthen the fort there.
 News of the retreat reached the Mughals two pahars later, and so they began following the Bhalwa forces.
 Having no time to defend themselves, Manikya retreated further to seek refuge with the Magh Raja Min Razagyi but was defeated at the banks of the Feni River.
 The Mughals seized all of Manikya's elephants, and Abdul Wahid successfully took control of Bhalwa.